One Embedder, Any Task: Instruction-Finetuned Text Embeddings: Related Work

 \section{Related Work}

 \paragraph{Text Embeddings} Text embeddings are useful in many applications such as information retrieval~\cite{thakur2021beir}, text similarity~\cite{gao-etal-2021-simcse}, prompt retrieval for in-context learning ~\cite{Selective_Annotation}, classification~\cite{reimers-gurevych-2019-sentence}, and beyond.
 Much prior work develops different embedding models for different applications.
 For example, SBERT~\cite{reimers-gurevych-2019-sentence} and SimCSE~\cite{gao-etal-2021-simcse} are applied solely to text similarity and classification tasks, while DPR~\cite{karpukhin-etal-2020-dense} and Contriever~\cite{izacard2022unsupervised} focus on information retrieval.
-Different from Sentence-T5 trained only on symmetric data or GTR trained only on asymmetric data, we combine both groups of datasets and build \dataset, which is then used to train \ours with instructions. \citet{mteb} introduced the massive text embedding benchmark, which can be used to evaluate embedding models on a variety of embedding tasks, spanning reranking, classification, information retrieval, bitext mining, pair classification, STS, and summarization.
+Different from Sentence-T5 trained only on symmetric data or GTR trained only on asymmetric data, we combine both groups of datasets and build \dataset, which is then used to train \ours with instructions. \citet{mteb} introduced the massive text embedding benchmark (MTEB), which can be used to evaluate embedding models on a variety of embedding tasks, spanning reranking, classification, information retrieval, bitext mining, pair classification, STS, and summarization.
 Their benchmark shows that models performing well on one task may not perform well on other tasks.
 The poor zero-shot transfer abilities of existing embedding models make it difficult to use them in applications where only few labeled data are available.
-This motivates us to develop a single embedding model that is applicable to a variety of tasks and has better generalization to unseen tasks.
+This motivates us to develop a single embedding model that is applicable to a variety of tasks and has better generalization to unseen tasks. \citet{Wang2022TextEB} recently proposed E5, weakly-supervised contrastive pre-trained text embeddings, which achieve strong performance across various tasks on the MTEB benchmark, employing a larger embedding dimension compared to \ours.